bryantanjw/strategic_clustering/README.md

 # Strategic Clustering for Establishing a Restaurant

-**Objective**: Finding the optimal location to open an Asian restaurant in Toronto, Canada using k-Means Clustering
+**Objective**: Realizing the optimal location to open an Asian restaurant in Toronto, Canada using k-Means Clustering

 The purpose for his Jupyter Notebook was intended for the IBM Applied Data Science Capstone Project.